FRFlor/Advent-of-Code-2018/readme.md

 ## How do I run this?

-Each question is organized in a dedicated class, and all classes are defined in AdventOfCode.php.
+Each question is organized in a dedicated class that is located in the Answers folder.

-Even though in a regular situation each class would have its own file.
-I chose not to go for multiple files because I preferred to treat this game as a "quiz activity".
+The easiest way to try out the answers is to run the index.php file.

 ## The questions